GluuFederation/gluu-gateway/kong-openid-rp/README.md

 ### Config plugin and get OXD ID

 During configuration keep in mind that oxd must be up and running otherwise registration will fail.
-It's because during POST to kong's /plugin endpoint, plugin performs self registration on oxd server at oxd_host:oxd_port provided in configuration.
-For this reason if plugin is added and you remove oxd (install new version of oxd) without configuration persistence then kong-uma-rs must be re-registered (to force registration with newly installed oxd).
+It's because during POST to kong's /consumers/<consumer_id>/kong-openid-rp endpoint, plugin performs self registration on oxd server at oxd_host:oxd_port provided in request parameter.
+For this reason if plugin is added and you remove oxd (install new version of oxd) without configuration persistence then kong-openid-rp must be re-registered (to force registration with newly installed oxd).

 ```
 curl -i -X POST \